Glossary of Myeloma Terms and Definitions

 Peripheral blood stem cell transplant: See “Transplant.”

-Peripheral neuropathy (PN): Numbness, tingling, and/or pain in the hands, feet, legs, and/or arms.
+Peripheral neuropathy (PN): A feeling of numbness, tingling, burning, and/or pain in the hands, feet, lower legs, and/or arms.

 PET scan: See “Positron emission tomography.”